games-hnf/otw-bandit/lvl10-11/README.md

 Each character is represented in 8-bit binary.
 The entire sequence of bits is then regrouped into 6-bit chunks.
 These chunks are mapped to a set of 64 characters (A-Z, a-z, 0-9, +, /) to form the final **Base64** string.
-This encoding method is not secure - in fact, **Base64**-encoded data can be easily decoded.
+This encoding method is not secure - in fact, **Base64**-encoded data can be very easily decoded.

 We log in to the server via SSH and check the `$HOME` directory as usual:
 ```bash